oracle-livelabs/adb/2026-recall-agent/product-recall-assistant/trace-supply-network/trace-supply-network.md

 - Connect a suspect component lot to downstream exposure paths.

 ## Task 1: Create the Recall Property Graph

+Kevin needs the connected path, not another report of disconnected identifiers.
+David defines the graph over current tables; Tim creates and verifies it.

 1. Confirm that Lab 1 did not create the graph early.